deephaven/deephaven-core/debezium/perf/README.md

-The docker compose file in this directory is similar to the one in the ../demo directory, with additional images for running Materialize and Deephaven side-by-side with the same debezium and Kafka input stream being fed to both.
+The docker compose file in this directory is similar to the one in the ../demo directory, with additional images for running Materialize and Deephaven side-by-side with the same Debezium and Kafka input stream being fed to both.

 Please see `../demo/README.md` for a general reference that also applies to this setup;
-in particular, the 'How to run' section should apply verbatim, substituing `debezium/demo` for this directory, `debezium/perf`.
+in particular, the 'How to run' section should apply verbatim, substituting `debezium/demo` for this directory, `debezium/perf`.

-Please see the "Memmory and CPU requirements" section below; as this compose is performance analysis oriented, it has considerably larger requirements than our other
+Please see the "Memory and CPU requirements" section below; as this compose is performance analysis oriented, it has considerably larger requirements than our other